jump-dev/ParametricOptInterface.jl/docs/src/manual.md

 ### Changing the parameter value

-To change a given parameter's value, access its `VariableIndex` and set it to the new value using the `MathOptInterface.Parameter` structure.
+To change a given parameter's value, access its `VariableIndex` and set it to the new value using the `MOI.Parameter` structure.

 ```julia
 MOI.set(optimizer, POI.ParameterValue(), y, MOI.Parameter(2.0))